waacton/Unicolour/README.md

 The goal of this library is to be [accurate, intuitive, and easy to use](#-quickstart).
 Although performance is not a priority, conversions are only calculated once; when first evaluated (either on access or as part of an intermediate conversion step) the result is stored for future use.

-Unicolour also [extensively tested](Unicolour.Tests), including verification of roundtrip conversions, validation using known colour values, and 100% line coverage and branch coverage.
+Unicolour is [extensively tested](Unicolour.Tests), including verification of roundtrip conversions, validation using known colour values, and 100% line coverage and branch coverage.

 ## 🔆 Installation
 1. Install the package from [NuGet](https://www.nuget.org/packages/Wacton.Unicolour/)